Skip to main content

 Soil pollution is mostly caused by chemical substances produced by human activity.

-The soil is the skin of the earth, a mantle full of scars, thousand-year-old wrinkles and more recent injuries caused both by man and nature itself.
-Some of these ulcers are incurable — such as the extinction of species —, whereas others jeopardise health and food security, all of which threaten the well-being of half the world's humanity, as warned by the Global Land Outlook (GLO2), Land Restoration for Recovery and Resilience, published in 2022 by the United Nations Convention to Combat Desertification.
-The report highlights that pollution is the biggest environmental cause of disease and death in the world today, mainly soil pollution, along with exposure to chemicals and poor waste management.
+The Earth's surface is like the skin of the planet: a mantle with scars, ancient wrinkles and recent wounds caused by humans and nature.
+Some of these wounds, such as the extinction of species, are incurable; others compromise health and food security.
+Together they threaten the wellbeing of half the world's population, according to Global Land Outlook (GLO2), Land Restoration for Recovery and Resilience.
+This report, published in 2022 by the United Nations Convention to Combat Desertification, highlights that pollution is the leading environmental cause of disease and death worldwide, particularly through soil contamination, exposure to chemicals and poor waste management.

 What is soil pollution